top of page

 Nurture yourself

-Don't view your limitations as bad.
-Limitations are good because they help you gauge when you push yourself too far.
-Limitations are needed to expand your territory and increase your success all while maintaining your emotional health.
-Pulling back in the right areas can help you fulfill your purpose with more ease.
-Balance is the most effective when you understand it for yourself.
-I can tell you to find balance but only you can define what that means for you as an individual.
-When do you begin to feel off and out of sync?
-When does your patience run thin and your attitude become negative?
-What schedule increases anxiety?
-Have you taken on too much and what is the magic ratio for you to ensure rest and keep up the resiliency that makes you tick?
-I understand you may enjoy having a full plate, as it feeds your desire to excel.
+I understand you may enjoy having a full plate, as it feeds your need for achievement and success.
 However, it's important to manage taking on too much at once, as it can lead to feeling overwhelmed.
 Just as overeating can cause physical discomfort, overloading yourself with tasks can upset your emotional balance.
 When you find yourself with an endless list of to-dos, take a step back and re-evaluate.
 If what you're doing no longer feels fulfilling, it may be time to reassess your priorities and figure out why.

 Evaluate whether or not you might expect more from yourself than others.
 If you find you are trying to please everyone, take a step back and realize you may be putting undue pressure on yourself.